Volkswagen and unions: Collective agreements

-A provision in the 1960 Volkswagen Act that privatized Volkswagenwerk GmbH into Volkswagen Group (Aktiengesellschaft; AG), stipulates 80% of shareholders are needed to pass any major decisions.
+A provision in the 1960 Volkswagen Act that privatized Volkswagenwerk GmbH into Volkswagen Group (AG; Aktiengesellschaft), stipulates 80% of shareholders are needed to pass any major decisions.
 Lower Saxony state has a voting share of 20.2%, ensuring a veto power on any major decisions.
 Due to this veto power, the German Employers' Association precludes VW Group from membership or concluding sectoral agreements within any regional branches of the Employers' Associations in the Metal and Electrical Engineering Industries (Gesamtmetall).
 Unlike its automotive competitors BMW or Daimler who have regional agreements, this means lG Metall negotiates directly with Volkswagen Group, instead of an employer association.

 The Volkswagen in-house collective agreements are some of the strongest collective agreements in Germany.
 The 2021 collective agreement applies to 120,000 VW workers in the following six plants: Wolfsburg, Braunschweig, Hanover, Salzgitter, Emden and Kassel as well as Volkswagen Financial Services.